Subscribe to updates

 Financial Assessments Audit - Update & Adult Social Care Income Collection

-The committee is scheduled to receive an update on the progress made in addressing recommendations from the Internal Audit Review of Financial Assessments (FA) of Clients.
-This review, which concluded with a Limited Assurance
+The committee was scheduled to receive an update on the progress made following an internal audit review of financial assessments for clients, which had previously concluded with a Limited Assurance

 2024/25 Statement of Accounts - External Auditors Annual Report